dydxprotocol/v4-web/indexer/README.md

 # or (this does not require the project to be build)
 pnpm start

-# Run API, update db connection params
+# Run API, update db connection params,
+# for the production consult postgres docs for safer configuration
-pnpm exec postgraphile -c "postgres://postgres:postgres@localhost:23751/postgres" --enhance-graphiql
+pnpm postgraphile -c "postgres://postgres:postgres@localhost:23751/postgres" --enhance-graphiql

 # Erase the indexer data
 docker compose down -v